Use the HDHomeRun digital TV Tuner to access free Over The Air (OTA) TV channels in HD

 Since 2015, TV broadcasters in the US have been required to broadcast their content Over The Air (OTA) in a digital format (Digital TV or DTV).
 How can you access this free content?
 You need a digital compatible TV, or another device with a digital channel compatible tuner.
 The best option we’ve found?
 The HDHomeRun Extend (Buy on Amazon) product, a digital TV tuner that can also work as a Digital Video Recorder (DVR).
 It’s got the capability to stream to nearly any home device over Wi-Fi – or to record programming for later.
 Technically, it’s a “network-attached digital TV tuner”, but the HDHomeRun does not connect to a TV, instead it’s simply the most flexible option for watching digital HDTV.

-Looking for the HD HomeRun Connect Quatro Tuner with 4 individual tuners?
+Looking for the HD HomeRun Connect Quatro Tuner (buy on Amazon) with 4 individual tuners?
 It’s no longer a Best Buy exclusive and is now available from Amazon.
 How does the Quatro compare vs the Connect Extend?
 It’s got 4 tuners instead of 2 (hence “quatro”) but does not have the hardware transcoding capability.
 So it’s a little cheaper.
 If you must have 4 tuners, get the Quatro – otherwise we still recommend the Connect Extend – it’s that much more efficient due to the hard hardware transcoding.
 Overall SiliconDust (the manufacturer) has done a great job at giving us flexible options.

 First, a few quick facts about Over The Air (OTA) Digital TV programming:

 - Since 2015, it’s been mandated by the FCC.
 TV broadcasters can no longer broadcast analog signals.
 This is known as Digital TV, DTV, or by the technical committee name – ATSC.